-The McNultys learned the hard way that coins held in an IRA are supposed to be kept at an IRS-approved depository and not at a home or even in a safe-deposit box.
-The tax court judge, Joseph Robert Goeke, ordered the couple to pay $270,000 in taxes on about $730,000 in IRA assets, along with penalties that are expected to surpass $50,000.
+The McNultys discovered a little too late that coins held in an IRA are supposed to be stored at an IRS-approved depository and not at a home or even in a safe-deposit box.
+The tax court judge, Joseph Robert Goeke, ordered the couple to pay $270,000 in taxes on about $730,000 in IRA assets, along with penalties that surpassed $50,000.

 As The Wall Street Journal explains, the judge faced a decision on two issues:

 - He had to decide whether Donna McNulty’s storage of about $411,000 of Gold American Eagle coins and Silver American Eagle coins in an at-home safe—when the coins were bought with retirement account funds and meant to be held in an IRS-approved depository—was allowed under the law or not,